 With this increased demand in mind, it’s understandable that more and more professionals are considering careers as statisticians.

 Unfortunately, the term “statistician” is rather vague, and many people are unsure what, exactly, these professionals actually do.
 Here, we explore the responsibilities of a statistician, the education and skills typically required to excel in the role, and offer some alternative career paths for those who want to work with data.

 At a high level, statisticians are professionals who apply statistical methods and models to real-world problems.
 They gather, analyze, and interpret data to aid in many business decision-making processes.
 Statisticians are valuable employees in a range of industries, and often seek roles in areas such as business, health and medicine, government, physical sciences, and environmental sciences.

 According to the Bureau of Labor Statistics, which groups statisticians with mathematicians, the job outlook for the industry is positive.
-Overall employment for mathematicians and statisticians is expected to grow 33 percent from 2016 to 2026—nearly five times as fast as growth for all occupations.
+Overall employment for mathematicians and statisticians is expected to grow 30 percent from 2018 to 2028—nearly five times as fast as growth for all occupations.

 Much of this projected growth will result from businesses collecting an increasing amount of data from an ever-widening number of sources.
 In order to analyze and interpret this data, businesses and organizations will need to hire more people specifically trained in such analysis.

-The BLS also reports that the median annual wage for statisticians was $87,780 per year as of 2018, or roughly $42.20 per hour.
+The BLS also reports that the median annual wage for statisticians was $91,160 per year as of 2019.

 Roles and Responsibilities of a Statistician